cl3dev/gm_apg/README.md

 * This project is currently updated and maintained by [NanoAi](http://steamcommunity.com/profiles/76561198096713277)
 * This addon was originally created by [WhileTrue](http://steamcommunity.com/profiles/76561197972967270)
 * Special thanks to [AvarianKnight](http://steamcommunity.com/profiles/76561198174460202) for reviving this project!
+* NoSharp & Clear Revamping APG adding a multitude of crash fixes.